 - Distinct programs in schools or the community

 - Meeting or training expenses

 - Responses to a community health emergency

-There are three deadline dates for all grant funds (to include mini grants):
+These are the deadline dates for all grant funds (to include mini-grants):

 - Apply December 1 Decision by February 15

 - Apply March 1 Decision by June 15

-Foundation Initiatives & RFPs - Flexible Review Periods
+Foundation Initiatives & RFP/RFAs - Flexible Review Periods

 The Partnership for Better Health accepts all applications online.
 The electronic system is used for all stages of the grant making process, including full applications and grant reports.
 Please read all of the tips below before applying for the first time, and note there is a different application process for NEW versus RENEWAL applications.

 - Applications for New Projects (Up to $10,000 for December 2023 deadline)